Camp SIBsational Planning Committee

-Charlie and his wife Kathy live in Hutchinson KS.
+Charlie and his wife Kathy live in Wichita KS.
 They have 3 sons; Ryan, Ian and Spencer and one grandson Alexander (only grandpa can call him AJ).
 Charlie is a retired pastor and Licensed Clinical Addictions Counselor.
 He began volunteering at Camp Hope in 2008 and is now camp director for Camp SIBSational.
 His days are spent volunteering as a reader and mentor at the elementary level in the Hutchinson School system, serving on the KyMel Board of Directors, spending time with AJ and traveling with Kathy.
 He enjoys photography, sports and laughing.

 Mental Health Director

 Katie is medical social worker and has experience working with both children and adults in the healthcare setting.
 Prior to social work, she worked as a child life specialist for fourteen years at Children’s Mercy Hospital and Texas Children’s Hospital.
 She has experience working with children and families to help them understand the medical experience by providing education and developmental support.
 When not working or at camp, Katie likes to cuddle with her dog, Callie, spend time with family and friends, and explore new places.
 She loves that camps provide an experience for children to “just be kids”.
 Katie is excited to be a part of Camp SIBsational.